beginner-corp/docs.begin.com/src/shared/docs/en/meta/architect-4-migration.md

 We addressed all this feedback (and more) in our open core with [Architect 4 (Yeti)](https://blog.begin.com/introducing-architect-4-0-faster-lighter-simpler-serverless-59f6dc156bf2), and are now rolling it out to Begin!
 This includes:

-- Web routes are now built with generic, [zero-dependency HTTP Functions, capable of any Content-Type and status code](/en/functions/http/)
+- Web routes are now built with generic, [zero-dependency HTTP functions, capable of any Content-Type and status code](/en/functions/http/)
 - The new `public` folder easily syncs static assets and build artifacts
 - Frontend code can be [shared even more easily with `views`](https://blog.begin.com/architect-4-1-serverless-meet-frontend-workflows-3b3dd457de9)
 - [Adding CORS support to your Functions](https://blog.begin.com/enable-cors-on-your-serverless-application-with-a-single-boolean-e784fc061b22) is now simply a boolean